 1. Inkscape – vector drawing program, for design of channels.
-Included in OpenSuSE, also
+Included in OpenSuSE, also available for free.

 According to the Wikipedia approved rumor by the AT&T boss: “A new version of Apple’s iPhone will be introduced in 2008 that is capable of operating on faster 3G cellular networks.”
 Besides the 3G support I have some other expectations (at least 6 should be satisfied) too in order to become a next generation iPhone upgrader: